KubaBogacz/DiplomaThesis/README.md

-Here is a README based on the provided summary of your work:

----

 # Comparative Analysis of Algorithms for Signal Alignment Between Sequences Considering Outliers

 This repository contains the code and data for the engineering thesis titled **"Comparative Analysis of Algorithms for Signal Alignment Between Sequences Considering Outliers"** by Jakub Bogacz from Wrocław University of Science and Technology.
 The thesis focuses on evaluating the robustness of **Dynamic Time Warping (DTW)** and its variant, **Drop-DTW**, in the context of biomedical signal alignment.